whawty/auth/README.md

 [![Build Status](https://travis-ci.org/whawty/auth.svg?branch=master)](https://travis-ci.org/whawty/auth)

 whawty.auth is a simple file based authentication suite.
-The **store** uses flat files containing password hashes.
+It's **store** uses flat files containing password hashes.
 These hashes are currently based on scrypt but the algorithm can be upgraded to newer/stronger formats on the fly.
 To find out more about the storage backend read [this file](doc/SCHEMA.md).